ben-manes/gradle-versions-plugin/README.md

 </details>

 The trailing `-jre` and `-android` keep Guava's ordinary releases out of the unstable set.
-Note the direction this runs in: it names the shapes a release may take and hides everything else, so a release whose qualifier the pattern did not anticipate is withheld from the report rather than passed through.
+Note the direction this runs in: it matches the forms a release may take and hides everything else, so a release with a qualifier the pattern does not match is left out of the report rather than passed through.
 Spring's `.SECnn` security releases go that way, and so do `13.4.0.jre11`, `1.1.31.sec01` and `9.2-1002-jdbc4`.
-Check the pattern against the versions your own build sees before relying on it.
+Check the pattern against the versions in your own build before relying on it.

+In Kotlin the `isNonStable` extension replaces a helper of that name already in the build.
+A top-level `fun isNonStable(version: String)` compiles to the same JVM signature, so keeping both fails the build with a platform declaration clash.

 You can then configure [Component Selection Rules](https://docs.gradle.org/current/userguide/dynamic_versions.html#sec:component_selection_rules).